Wisdom Teeth Removal In Warrensburg And Oak Grove, MO

 You may experience some discomfort after extraction but as long as you follow the post-procedure instructions as directed, your healing process will be fast and relatively painless as well.

 Depending on the type of anesthesia used, you may be able to drive yourself home.
-However, it is strongly recommended you arrange a ride home after your procedure.
+However, we strongly recommend you arrange a ride home after your procedure.

 When it comes to wisdom teeth, delaying treatment can lead to a prolonged and unnecessarily painful experience.
-Dr. Young is dedicated to taking care of all your dental needs to ensure your smile is both beautiful and healthy.
+Our Missouri dentists Dr. Young and Dr. Kingsolver are dedicated to taking care of all your dental needs to ensure your smile is both beautiful and healthy.

-If you’re ready, schedule your appointment today by calling one of our three offices at (660)-747-9117 and one of our team members will be happy to assist you.
-We feature locations in Warrensburg, Windsor, and Oak Grove for your convenience.
+When you’re ready to get your oral health back on track, schedule your appointment today by calling one of our offices at (660)-747-9117 and one of our team members will be happy to assist you.
+Or fill out the form at the bottom of this page and we’ll reach out to you.
+We serve Grain Valley, Odessa, Bates City, MO, and surrounding areas thanks to our convenient locations in Warrensburg and Oak Grove.